They may appear confusing, but washing labels are actually quite easy to understand.

 If you see an empty triangle, that means you can safely use bleach on your piece of clothing when necessary.
 Diagonal lines inside the triangle refer to the use of non-chlorine bleach, however in the case when the triangle is crossed out by two lines, you shouldn’t use bleach at all.

-Drying guidelines on clothing labels
+Guide to Drying Symbols on clothing labels

 In addition to washing and ironing, the laundry process also includes drying.
 To prevent your garment from shrinking or becoming misshapen when drying, you can find a number of helpful symbols on the fabric care label, informing you of the most surefire way to dry your clothes without causing any damage to the fabric.

 A square with a circle inside means that the item can be safely tumble dried, while the number of dots inside the tumble dry symbol indicates what temperature setting to use: one dot stands for low heat, two dots for medium, and three for high heat setting.
 No dot means that you can tumble dry your clothes on any heat.
 If you see a bar below the dryer symbol, then use the ‘Permanent Press’ setting, while two bars mean that you have to use the ‘Delicate’ setting.
 If the symbol is crossed over, do not tumble dry your garment, but let it dry naturally instead.
 A square with three vertical lines inside represents drip drying, a single horizontal line in the middle indicates flat drying, and a drooping line means hang to dry.

 Ironing symbols depict an iron with dots inside representing the maximum temperature that you should use to iron the garment.